What is a Limited Liability Partnership(LLP)?

 Step 1: Digital Signature Certificate (DSC)- Since all the documents for LLP registration are filed online, DSC is necessary for all the designated partners.

 Step 3: Reservation of Name- MCA Portal system provides the list of closely resembling names of existing companies/LLPs based on the search criteria filled up.
-It is necessary to file for the reservation of name of the proposed LLP in Form 1.
+It is necessary to file for the reservation of the name of the proposed LLP in Form 1.

 Step 4: Incorporation of LLP- Form 2 is the application form for the incorporation of the LLP.